betaglot/plantabeta/docs/reference/Neuro/NeuroOverview.md

 :::

-## Neuro Skills
+## Neuro Factors

-Neuro Skills are prefixed by a 💜 violet heart icon
+Neuro Factors are prefixed by a 💜 violet heart icon

 ```py
 💜